Written by: Dr. Jacquie Jacob, University of Kentucky

 Grit should also be provided to pasture-raised chickens.
 Grit is important for breaking down the grass chickens consume.
 Refer to the article on the avian digestive tract for more information.

 Chickens are often fed table scraps (peelings, stale bread, and leafy vegetables) as treats, but excessive table scraps and greens can adversely affect egg production.
 The total supplementation of table scraps and scratch grains should be no more than chickens can finish in 20 minutes.
-Make sure that the
+Make sure that the scraps are not allowed to rot, or botulism might result.
+It is also recommended that scraps with the strong taste, such as onions, not be fed to laying hens because eggs might take on those flavors.
+Sour milk can also be fed to chickens.

 The amount of complete feed consumed can be reduced by supplementing with pasture or lawn clippings.
 Young, tender plants are a valuable source of nutrients for chickens, but chickens are not able to digest old, fibrous plants.
 Do not feed grass clippings from lawns if pesticides have been recently applied.